zenbhang/Spies_and_Medics/Readme.md

 After the drafting phase is done, the first turn can begin.

 ###Rounds
-The player who drafted second, places the first card.
+The player who drafted second places the first card.

 Each turn a player can play one card or pass.